Hazel-Jeong-dev/COMM2216_UserGuide_Aibyn_Hazel/docs/SortingFormatting.md

         For dates in our sample data, select column D and apply a date format that matches your preference (e.g., MM/DD/YYYY).

 ## Creating a Formatted Dashboard
-You can combine sorting and formatting techniques to create an effective dashboard:
+You can combine sorting and formatting techniques to create an effective dashboard.

 ### Building a Category Summary
 1. Create a summary table in a new location (e.g., G1:I4).